Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory

-An antenna illuminated by incoming electromagnetic waves can be seen as a loaded scatterer, i.e., an antenna just terminated by a passive load on its electrical port.
-From a general point of view, the interaction of a scatterer with an incident wave can be characterized through the scattering and absorption cross sections (SCS and ACS, respectively).
-In a large RC, the interaction of the scatterer with the diffuse field, i.e., a random superposition of incident waves coming from many different directions, is related to the averaged SCS (ASCS) \cite{Lerosey2007} and the averaged ACS (AACS) \cite{Carlberg2004} over all the possible incident angles.
-Rather than relying on this last, the absorption of an antenna in an RC is predominantly characterized by its Q-factor which is inversely proportional to the AACS but a directly measureable quantity.
-A first model of antenna $Q$-factor has been derived by D.~Hill in 1998 \cite{Hill1998} considering that losses were only due to the power dissipated by the antenna termination load.
-This model has been refined in 2018 \cite{Cozza2018} in order to better take into account the dissipating effect due to the antenna radiation efficiency.
-However, both models do not take into account the \emph{structural} component of the antenna absorption properties.
-Indeed, following pioneer works on antenna scattering in the mid-20th century \cite{Dicke1947,King1949}, it has been well established that the field scattered by an antenna is made of two contributions labelled as the \emph{structural mode} and the \emph{antenna mode} (also referred as the radiation mode) \cite{Hansen1989,Harrington1964}.
+An antenna illuminated by incoming electromagnetic waves can be viewed as a loaded scatterer, i.e., an antenna terminated by a passive load at its electrical port.
+From a general perspective, the interaction of a scatterer with an incident wave can be characterized through the scattering and absorption cross-sections (SCS and ACS, respectively).
+In a large RC, the interaction of the scatterer with the diffuse field--i.e., a random superposition of incident waves arriving from many different directions--is described by the averaged SCS (ASCS) \cite{Lerosey2007} and the averaged ACS (AACS) \cite{Carlberg2004}, obtained by averaging over all possible angles of incidence.
+Rather than relying on the AACS, the absorption of an antenna in an RC is predominantly characterized by its contribution to the RC $Q$-factor, which is inversely proportional to the AACS and directly measurable.
+A first model of antenna-related losses within RCs was derived by D.~Hill in 1998 \cite{Hill1998}.
+However, as pointed out in \cite{Cozza2018}, this model assumes that losses arise solely from the power dissipated in the antenna termination load.
+It was later refined in 2018 \cite{Cozza2018} to better account for dissipation associated with the antenna radiation efficiency.
+Nevertheless, both models neglect the \emph{structural} component of the antenna absorption properties.
+Indeed, following pioneering studies on antenna scattering in the mid-20th century \cite{Dicke1947,King1949}, it has been well established that the field scattered by an antenna consists of two contributions: the \emph{structural mode} and the \emph{antenna mode} (also referred to as the radiation mode) \cite{Hansen1989,Harrington1964}.